-Vanessa-Mae is continuing her worldwide tour she embarked on back in February.
-This time, she plays an extremely entertaining concert in Bratislava just a few days ago.
+Vanessa-Mae is continuing her tour she started back in February.
+This time, she plays two concerts in Bratislava just a few days ago.
 Right now, there has not been much footage uploaded of the concert.
 However, I included what I did find below.
 I will continue to update this page as more videos become available.

 May will be a busy month for Vanessa-Mae!
 She has concerts planned in Macedonia, Israel and Poland all before month’s end.
 As a result, you can expect to be seeing more footage from these appearances.